 5. When the new crop of birds has been introduced, or the original birds re-introduced, and the unit temperature has stabilised, spray the building and equipment with a 6% solution of Smite Professional.

 6. 6/7 days later, spray the whole housing unit again with a 6% solution of Smite Professional and re-apply Smite Organic Powder or Spray to nesting areas, crevices and perches.
 This will treat any mite eggs which have hatched since the initial treatment.
-In severe infestations, the treatment should be repeated every 7-10 days until the infestation is under control.
+In severe infestations, the treatment should be repeated very 7-10 days until the infestation is under control.

 7. Optionally, at stages 3, 4, 5 and 6 Smite Organic Powder or Spray can be added to the solution of Smite Professional, if desired, at the rate of approx 20g per litre, and sprayed using a knapsack sprayer.
 This will combine the separate operations of using both the solution and the powder.
 When applying Smite Organic Powder as a suspension, care should be taken to agitate the mixture at regular intervals to keep the powder in suspension.